 If you are interested in my job history or a list of my skills and where I rate them between ‘Learning’ and ‘Master’, see my résumé.

-I created a small, thread-pooled web server in Python designed around conforming to the HTTP/1.1 standard, building RESTful interfaces, and automatic read/write resource locking.
+I created a small, process-pooled web server in Python designed around conforming to the HTTP/1.1 standard, building RESTful interfaces, and automatic read/write resource locking.
 I additionally created several addons for hosting files, performing authentication, decoding submitted HTTP forms, request decoding and response encoding with JSON, and page templating.
 On top of this base, I created several web applications which can be selected via the navigation bar at the top of this page.
 In essence, I created a complete web stack and web applications using little more than the standard Python library and a lot of my own code.

 I created a virtual branch exchange for controlling and routing my Twilio phone number.
 It includes flow based controls, online device detection, device proxying (e.g. you can directly respond to messages from XMPP and SMS), and a web interface that functions as the primary interaction with the number for sending and receiving calls and messages.